Ameya Upadhyay Q&A with The Cable: 5-year investment projections, startup founder wellbeing and financial sustainability

 TheCable: The world has witnessed many economic shocks in recent times.
 The COVID-19, the Russian-Ukraine war, and now we are having conflict in the Middle East.
 How can African startups leverage their agility and resourcefulness to navigate economic uncertainty?

-Ameya: The first thing to recognise is that African startups face far bigger challenges than their global counterparts and this needs to be recognised.
+Ameya: The first thing to recognize is that African startups face far bigger challenges than their global counterparts, and this needs to be recognized.
 Why?
 Because of the macroeconomic shocks that Africa has experienced over the last six to eight to 12 months, I feel we are bigger.
 If you look at the big investment markets, two of the biggest investment markets, Egypt and Nigeria, have experienced massive depreciation and runaway inflation.
-So, this goes back to my founder-wellbeing point: we need to recognise how much stress founders are under for things that are not in their control.
+So, this goes back to my founder-wellbeing point: we need to recognize how much stress founders are under for things that are not in their control.

 Now, I think there are positive signs.
 I feel two contributing factors to this crisis were negative real interest rates and overvalued currencies.
 What we have seen in both Nigeria and Egypt, for example, is that interest rates have been hiked up, so they are not negative anymore and currencies have been devalued.
 So, now they are closer to their real value so we are starting to see dollars flow in and we are starting to see light at the end of the tunnel in macroeconomic terms.